 Just like in humans, a food allergy occurs when a dog’s immune system mistakenly believes a specific food is harmful.
 The dog’s immune system responds with antibodies, which triggers a series of dangerous symptoms.

 Many seemingly random symptoms can be signs of a food allergy in a dog.
-These include:

 - Chronic ear inflammation